Make your child understand Climate Change

 The Global Warming Express by Marina Weber, illustrated by Joanna Whysner.

-This is a fantasy story about a group of animals which are alarmed by climate change and want to fight it.
+This is a fantasy story about a group of animals that are alarmed by climate change and want to fight it.
 It sends a message to the young readers: If they can do it, so can you.
 The nine-year-old founders of Global Warming Express illustrated this tale.

 Here are some lovely books to read from if your child is still small.
 For older children, they are the perfect gift for the coming holidays.
 Our future generation has a right to be informed about what is happening in our world, as it will be their world in the future.
 So buy some books for the children so they can be informed and will see their world with fresh eyes.